vonclites/checkmate/README.md

 saver.restore(sess, checkmate.get_best_checkpoint(best_checkpoint_dir, maximize=True))
 ```

 At this stage, the module is no-frills with limited documentation.
-It is not intended to work in distributed settings or with complex Session/Graph managed as in the tf.Estimator framework.
+It is not intended to work in distributed settings or with complex Session/Graph management as in the tf.Estimator framework.
 Contributions are welcome.